betatim/deep-nlp-class/slides.md

 # Language Models

-Assign a probability to a sequence of words, such that plausible sequences have higher probabilities e.g:
+Assign a probability to a sequence of words, such that plausible sequences have higher probabilities.
+For example:

 - $p(\text{"I like dogs"}) > p(\text{"I swim dogs"})$
 - $p(\text{"I like dogs"}) > p(\text{"like I dogs"})$

-Auto-regressive sequence modelling
+Auto-regressive sequence modelling:

 $p\_{\theta}(w\_{0})$